 The 400 Years of African-American History Commission is composed of 14 congressionally appointed members mandated by federal law to “develop and carry out activities throughout the United States to commemorate the arrival of Africans.”
 The commission also commemorates the countless contributions “African-Americans have made since 1619, despite the debilitating effects of slavery and racial discrimination.”

-This year the Fort Monroe National Monument will host a myriad of events to lift up the story of Africans and African-Americans in our country.
+In 2019 the Fort Monroe National Monument will host a myriad of events to lift up the story of Africans and African-Americans in our country.

 From a Black cultural walking tour to musical performances by various types of artists, the park’s calendar is filled with unique ways to participate in the commemoration.
 Visitors will find no end of creative ways to learn about African-American culture and history and its importance in shaping our nation.